1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 }
 ```

 And we can see indeed that our `DogBox` is using the concept of variance.
 In the case of `get`, it is almost as if we are assigning a `Function0<Dog>` to a `Function0<Animal>`, which is valid because functions are covariant in the return type.
-Similarly, for `set`, it is like we are assigning `Function1<Object, void>` to `Function1<Animal, void>`, which is valid because `Animal <: Object` and functions are contravariant in the parameter types.
+Similarly, for `set`, it is like we are assigning `Function1<Object, void>` to `Function1<Animal, void>`, which is valid because `Animal extends Object` and functions are contravariant in the parameter types.

 Note that not all languages support this.
 For example, Java and C# both have covariant return types but invariant parameter types.
 TypeScript has contravariant parameter types (in strict mode) and covariant return types.